 So this activity was an exercise in reviewing just how much I had accomplished over time.
 What kind of skills I'd developed or strengthened; what kind of jobs and responsibilities I'd had, both in and out of our home, domestic and educational and "commercial".
 Similar to the first time we'd done a homeschool transcript with kiddo #1, this opened my eyes and heart to my own abilities as a home educator and the personal strengths that can be applied in the greater workforce.

 Model a lifestyle of learning and pick up a new skill

 As our kids get older, it serves them well for us to teach them how to learn independently and allow them to do so.
-That means that at the same time, we’ll have a bit more time to ourselves – even if we have to be diligent about scheduling it.
+That also gives us a bit more time to ourselves - even if we have to be diligent about scheduling it.

-Of course, I don’t mean you have to spend a bundle and go back to college (although if you DO want to do that, do your research – there are scholarship and grant funds out there for moms who are returning to school!).
-One of the upsides to this age of technology is that you can find courses to study online and at your own pace.
-This allows you to take some time to explore and discover skills or jobs that you might want to dig deeper into down the road.
+Of course, I don't mean you have to spend a bundle and go back to college.
+Although if you DO want to do that, there are scholarship and grant funds out there for moms who are returning to school!
+One of the upsides to this age of technology is the availability of online courses, which you can work at your own pace.
+This allows you to discover or develop new skills or explore new job opportunities.